-Spirit caps tumultuous week with a 2-2 draw at Houston
+Washington Spirit caps a tumultuous week with a 2-2 draw at Houston

 The team subsequently suspended him and opened an investigation.
 It also barred him from the facilities and from contacting players and staff.

-While management embarks on a coaching search, assistants Kris Ward and Paul Crichton were placed in charge of the team, which had lost four of the previous six matches.
+While management embarked on a coaching search, Ward and Paul Crichton were placed in charge of the team, which had lost four of its previous six matches.

+“We’re a resilient bunch,” goalkeeper Aubrey Bledsoe said.
+“It’s been emotional.
+We stuck with each other through everything. ...
+We are leaning on each other, and I know we will get through this.”

+Ward said he was proud of the team’s ability to focus on the match.

+“These players — throughout the years and throughout this season and then again throughout this week — are asked to do so much,” he said.
+“It’s really remarkable, given everything.
+It’s really remarkable how they’ve come together to support each other, how they’ve come together.”

+Through a team spokeswoman, Ward and the players said they would not discuss the circumstances of Burke’s reassignment or how the front office handled the allegations.

 The Spirit (5-5-4) seized the initiative and performed with energy and freedom.
-It took a halftime lead on Paige Nielsen’s sensational volley from outside the penalty area and extended the advantage in the second half on Tori Huster’s solo run and tidy finish from distance.
+It took a halftime lead on Paige Nielsen’s sensational volley from outside the penalty area and extended it early in the second half on Tori Huster’s solo run and tidy finish from distance.

-The Dash (5-6-3) quickly responded on a goal by Veronica Latsko (University of Virginia), and in the 83rd minute, substitute Michaela Abam scored in her debut to extend the Spirit’s winless streak to three.
+The Dash (5-6-3) responded on a goal by Veronica Latsko (University of Virginia), and in the 83rd minute, substitute Michaela Abam scored in her debut to extend the Spirit’s winless streak to three.

 A victory would have vaulted Washington from seventh place to a share of second.
 Instead, it inched into a tie for sixth, the last playoff spot.

 Kelley O’Hara and Emily Sonnett, U.S. Olympic defenders for the Spirit, remained on break after winning a bronze medal in Tokyo.
-Sweden’s Julie Roddar (silver medalist) was also given time off.
+Sweden’s Julia Roddar (silver medalist) was also given time off.
 They seem likely to play Aug.
 22 against the Orlando Pride at Audi Field.

-Coming off a 5-1 defeat to OL Reign, Houston welcomed back Olympians Rachel Daly (Great Britain) and Sophie Schmidt, who won the gold medal with Canada.
+Coming off a 5-1 defeat to OL Reign, Houston welcomed back Olympians Rachel Daly (Britain) and Sophie Schmidt, who won the gold medal with Canada.

 After Houston dodged a handball call (and penalty kick), the Spirit’s Dorian Bailey served a corner kick into the heart of the box.
 A headed clearance floated to Nielsen 22 yards out for a right-footed volley struck with pace into the right corner for her first goal of the year.